deepanshs/mrsimulator/docs/user_guide/method/method.rst

 Inside SpectralEvent and DelayEvent objects, is a list of :py:meth:`~mrsimulator.method.query.TransitionQuery` objects (*vide infra*) which determine which transitions are observed during the event.
-Method objects in **mrsimulator** are general-purpose because they are designed for an arbitrary spin system, i.e., a method does not know the spin system in advance.
+Method objects in **MRSimulator** are general-purpose because they are designed for an arbitrary spin system, i.e., a method does not know the spin system in advance.
 When designing a Method object, you cannot identify and select a transition through its initial and final eigenstate quantum numbers.
 Transition selection